Tosch110/Lagonaki/Readme.md

 # Create package

-For now it is only possible to create deb package with (sudo) `sbt debian:packageBin` command
+For now it is only possible to create deb package with (sudo) `sbt debian:packageBin` command.
+In order to install waves with the package, pack it first and then run with

+sudo sbt debian:packageBin

+sudo dpkg -i target/<waves db package>

+<waves db package> to be found in /target

+waves waves-testnet.json

 ## Run a private local network